Our exchange programmes let you pursue your studies and immerse yourself in new cultural experiences.

-Information on tuition fee costs will be available when you apply to go on an exchange.
+You won’t pay tuition fees to your host university and may be eligible for a reduction or waiver of Edinburgh’s tuition fees.
+More information on tuition fee costs will be available when you apply to go on an exchange.

 You’re responsible for all costs such as travel and housing.
 Grants and scholarships may be available, particularly on Erasmus programmes.
 Future changes to the funding available on Erasmus programmes may depend on the timing and terms of the UK’s exit from the European Union.

 It’s a cliché but I really did have the best year of my life out there.
 I’d sign up for another year away in a heartbeat.

 We also offer a wide range of short-term opportunities aimed at providing as many students as possible with an international experience.